-Having the best travel camera at your fingertips for a trip will help you not only create memorable photos, but provide high quality photos that you’ll be proud to show off to your friends and family.
-And while some people may rely on a smartphone camera for basic photography, travel is the one type of activity where you’ll want a dedicated digital camera.
+Having the best travel camera at your fingertips for a trip will help you not only create memorable photos, but provide high-quality photos that you’ll be proud to show off to your friends and family.
+And while some people may rely on a smartphone camera for basic photography, travel is the one type of activity where you’ll want a dedicated top digital camera.

-To help you find the best travel cameras to take your trips to the next level, we purchased and tested the top 25 options before narrowing down our final list to the top 5.
-We took these cameras with us everywhere we went: ski trips, beach vacations and hiking day trips.
-We specifically looked for solid durability, high image quality and user friendliness in otherwise fast or awkward situations like street photography where everything is moving at a blazing pace.
+To help you find the best digital camera for travel and take your trips to the next level, we researched the top 25 options before narrowing down our final list to the top 5.
+We took these cameras with us everywhere we went: ski trips, beach vacations, and hiking day trips.
+We specifically looked for solid durability, high image quality, and user-friendliness in otherwise fast or awkward situations like street photography where everything is moving at a blazing pace.
 With these features in mind, it was easy to pick the Olympus TG-5 as the best travel camera on the market today.
 It features a super rugged and waterproof design while still offering 4K video capture and travel-specific features like GPS and WiFi connectivity.
 Read on to learn more about the TG-5 and the other 4 best travel cameras.

 Top 5 Best Travel Cameras Compared

 Award: Top Pick/Best Outdoor Travel Camera

 WHY WE LIKE IT: The Olympus TG-5 is the toughest travel camera on our list.
 It’s fully waterproof, sports an extra-rugged design, and includes a built-in GPS for navigation if you ever get lost in the wilderness.

 - Fully waterproof up to 50 feet of depth

 - Excellent macro modes

 - Menu isn’t very user friendly